FairwindsOps/insights-docs/docs/first-steps/cost-efficiency.md

 It's also good to let Insights gather usage data from either tool for 1-7 days before taking its recommendations.
 Without a good, representative baseline for actual resource usage, Insights won't be able to make confident recommendations.
-Currently we use last 30 days of usage to calculate the recommendations.
+Recommendations are calculated once a day based on the last 30 days of usage to calculate the recommendations.
 This may provide a good estimate on how the workload works.
 We do not use longer period than this as the longer the period the longer we are postponing the recommendation savings.

 ### Filtering and aggregations
 We offer many ways to filter workloads such as cluster, namespace, workload name, container, labels and App Groups.
 Saved view Idle/Stale workloads may be helpfull on identifing such workloads.
 Cost Greater Than filter may help you focus on more significant workloads.